gari-network/gari-sdk/README.md

 - fetch their wallet details and balance for a particular user
 - Send gari tokens from one wallet to another
 - fetch their transaction details by txn id
-- Client can Airdrop gari tokens to its users
+- The Client can Airdrop gari tokens to its users

 ## ⚡ Quick Start